MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/resolve-pagelatch-ex-contention.md

 #### 2. Choose a method to resolve the issue

-One of the following methods will help you resolve the issue.
+You can use one of the following methods to resolve the issue.
 Choose the one that best fits your circumstances.

 ##### Method 1: Use OPTIMIZE_FOR_SEQUENTIAL_KEY index option (SQL Server 2019 only)